JnxF/advanced-software-analysis/A_software_testing_verification_analysis/01_testing/Part_1.md

 * Random inputs can be unrealistic.

 When test should stop?:
-* If fwe bugs are found, program is very good or tests are bad.
+* If few bugs are found, program is very good or tests are bad.
 * Many bugs are found: tests are very effective.
 * In general, it is extremely hard. _Testing is inherently incomplete_.